AndrewWillacy/CUSTOMER-BEHAVIOUR-ENGAGEMENT-ANALYSIS-/README.md

 * Customer marketing data tables
 * Advertising campaign data tables
 * Derived calculated fields for analytical reporting
+*
+**Revenue and product analysis:**
+- Total spend aggregated by country using `SUM` and `GROUP BY`
+- Most and least popular product categories identified per country and marital status using `GREATEST` and `LEAST` functions within `CASE` statements
+- Product preferences cross-referenced by household composition (kids/teens at home vs not)

+**Advertising effectiveness:**
+- Boolean ad exposure fields cast to integer to enable summation
+- Most and least effective channels identified per country and marital status
+- A `Media` column was engineered in `ad_data` to enable average spend analysis by channel — customers joined to their advertising exposure and average spend calculated per channel using `ROUND(AVG())` and `ORDER BY Avg_Spend DESC`

+**Key SQL technique:** Boolean-to-integer casting (`::INT`) to aggregate advertising exposure data, and `GREATEST`/`LEAST` functions to identify highest and lowest values across multiple product or channel columns within a single query.

 Key SQL findings included: